Fgazzelloni/oregonfrogs/README.md

 data(package = 'oregonfrogs')
 ```

-Let’s have a look at the dataset provided `orfrogs`.
+Let’s have a look at the dataset provided `oregonfrogs`.

 ``` r
 head(oregonfrogs)